francocurotto/YDDM-re/documentation/abilities_list.md

 Cost: COST x CREST

 ## TRADEHEARTS (AMOUNT, COST, CREST)
 Removes AMOUNT number of hearts from monster and opponent monster.
-NOTE: If no opponent monster available, ability cannot be used.
 Cost: COST x CREST

 ## STEALMONSTER (COST, CREST)
 Destroy monster.
-Select an opponent monster and gain control of the monster indefinitely.
-Move the controlled monster to the original position of monster.
+Select an opponent monster and gain control of that monster for the rest of the duel.
+Move the controlled monster to the last position of monster.
 Cost: COST x CREST

 ## MINDCONTROL (COST, CREST)
-Once a turn, gain control of one opponent monster till the end of the turn.
+Gain control of one opponent monster till the end of the turn.
 Cost: COST x CREST

 ## ROLLLEVELKILL (COST, CREST)
-Once per turn, choose a direction (south, north, east, west) and an amount of extra crest (0..3).
-Move the monster in that direction until it hits a monster/item or an empty tile.
-If it hits a monster/item that satisfies: level <= (extra crests+1) in that direction, kill that monster/item.
-If it hits a monster/item that do not satisfies that condition or an empty tile, stop the movement.
+Choose a level (1 to 4).
+The ability cost is increased by CREST crest x the level selected.
+Choose a direction (left, right, up, down).
+Move the monster in the chosen direction.
+If it hits a monster/item whose level is lower or equal to the selected level, destroy that monster/item and continue movement.
+If it hits a monster/item whose level is higher that the selected level, or an empty tile, stop movement.
-Cost: COST[+0..3] x CREST
+Cost: COST+[1..4] x CREST

 ## RANGELEVELKILL (RANGE, COST, CREST)
-Once per turn, choose an opponent monster/item at range RANGE (distance without considering dungeon tiles).
-Destroy that monster/item.
+Choose an opponent monster/item at range RANGE.
+The ability cost is increased by CREST crest x the level of the monster/item selected.
+Destroy the selected monster/item.
-COST: [COST+(foe level)-1] x CREST
+Cost: COST+[1..4] x CREST

 ## RANGEKILLALL (RANGE, COST, CREST)
-Once per turn, kill all other monsters and items at a range of RANGE
+Destroy all other monsters and items at a range of RANGE.
 Cost: COST x CREST

 ## DISTANCEATTACK (MAX, COST, CREST)